sarojrout/LiveStreaming/README.md

 ------------------------------------------------------------------
-1. Download Kafka from the below given link http://www.us.apache.org/dist/kafka/0.8.1.1/kafka_2.9.2-0.8.1.1.tgz and Start the zooKeeper node by using the below command by going till this dir ../kafka_2.9.2-0.8.1.1/bin ./zookeeper-server-start.sh ../config/zookeeper.properties And then start kafka broker by using the below command by going till the ../kafka_2.9.2-0.8.1.1/bin ./kafka-server-start.sh ../config/server.properties & Create the topic by going till ../kafka_2.9.2-0.8.1.1/bin.
+1. Download Kafka from the below given link http://www.us.apache.org/dist/kafka/0.8.1.1/kafka_2.9.2-0.8.1.1.tgz

+a.
+Start the zooKeeper node by using the below command by going till this dir ../kafka_2.9.2-0.8.1.1/bin ./zookeeper-server-start.sh ../config/zookeeper.properties

+b.  start kafka broker by using the below command by going till the ../kafka_2.9.2-0.8.1.1/bin ./kafka-server-start.sh ../config/server.properties &

+c.
+Create the topic by going till ../kafka_2.9.2-0.8.1.1/bin.
 (For PROD env, make the replication-factor as 2 or 3 based on your requirement)
 ./kafka-topics.sh --create --topic test-events --replication-factor 1 --zookeeper 127.0.0.1:2181 --partition 1

 2. Donwload MongoDB the below given link or follow my other project called ChatApp in my github account, where i have given the detailed steps